The Arkansas Bar Exam 2025

 Exam Dates

-For the February 2024 exam, applications must be received by the Office of Professional Programs no later than 5 pm CST on November 15, 2023.
+For the February 2025 exam, applications must be received by the Office of Professional Programs no later than 5 pm CST on November 15, 2024.
 Postmarked applications do not qualify.
-Deadline details for February 2024 have not been made official, but based on past exam dates, we suspect the deadline to be around mid-November.

 Requirements